-Robotics Superintendent- Corineah Williams Check in by 10:00am Thursday Judging Time: Thursday following the judging of Aerospace
+Robotics Superintendent- Corineah Williams Check in by 10:00am Thursday Judging Time: Thursday following the judging of Aerospace/Rocketry

-- 1. Read General Rules - 2.
-Each exhibitor may enter one robot per class.
-Exhibit must have been constructed/completed during the current 4-H year. - 3.
-Each robot must be free-standing, without the need for additional supports in order to be moved or exhibited. - 4.
-Robot dimensions should not exceed 2 feet high, by 2 feet wide, by 2 feet deep.
-Weight may not exceed 15 pounds. - All electrical components of the robot must be adequately covered or concealed with a protective enclosure.
+- Read General Rules - Each exhibitor may enter one robot per class.
+Exhibit must have been constructed/completed during the current 4-H year. - Each robot must be free-standing, without the need for additional supports in order to be moved or exhibited. - Robot dimensions should not exceed 2 feet high, by 2 feet wide, by 2 feet deep.
+If displayed in a case, the outside case dimensions should not be excessive.
+The display case should have the exhibitor's information attached to both the lid and cover, as the top part of the case may be separated from the display. - All electrical components of the robot must be adequately covered or concealed with a protective enclosure.
 Paper is NOT considered an adequate enclosure or covering for electrical components. - Robots must be powered by an electrical, battery, water, or solar source.
 Robots powered by fossil fuels/flammable liquids will receive a participation ribbon.
 All robots must include an on/off switch for operation.
-No remote control devices will be allowed. - Each robot must be in operable working condition.
-The judges will operate each robot to evaluate its workmanship and its ability to complete the task determined by the exhibitor. - 8.
-Each exhibitor is required to complete the "4-H SpaceTech Robotics Exhibit Information Form."
-This form must be attached to the outside of a 10" x 13" envelope. - 9.
-The exhibit must include written instructions for operation, construction plans, one page of photographs, and robot programming information, if applicable.
+No remote-control devices will be allowed. - Each robot must be in operable working condition.
+The judges will operate each robot to evaluate its workmanship and its ability to complete the task determined by the exhibitor. - Robots must have automated articulated structures (arms, wheels, grippers, pneumatic, hydraulic, etc.).
+Game consoles that display on a screen are not considered robots and should either be entered in the electronics and renewable energy project.
+Robots requiring no assembly, just programming, such as Ozobots, are considered computer sciences projects as the skill is focused on the programming and not the construction of the robot. - Each exhibitor is required to complete the "4-H Space Tech Robotics Exhibit Information Form."
+This form must be attached to the outside of a 10" x 13" envelope. - For the State Fair, the 4-H member must include a video following their instructions for operation.
+The video must not be more than 8 minutes long and should be included on the USB Drive. - The exhibit must include written instructions for operation, construction plans, one page of photographs, and robot programming information, if applicable.
 This information should be placed in-side the 10" x 13" envelope mentioned above.
-Robots that include weaponry of any kind will be disqualified. - 10.
-Exhibitor's name and county or district must be tagged or labeled in a prominent location on the robot, educational display, notebook and /or poster board. - 11.
-Creativity, workmanship, and functionality will be strong criteria in judging the "Robot Designed by Exhibitor" classes.
+Robots that include weaponry of any kind will be disqualified. - Exhibitor's name and county or district must be tagged or labeled in a prominent location on the robot, educational display, notebook and /or poster board. - Creativity, workmanship, and functionality will be strong criteria in judging the "Robot Designed by Exhibitor" classes.